What is Paperless Billing? How Can You Switch?

 Why choose paperless billing?

-A greener future
+1. A greener future

-Be more organised
+2. Be more organised

-Similar to emails and online banking, you can search for specific bill months and amounts quickly and simply.
+Similar to emails and online banking, you can search for specific paperless bills quickly and simply using your customer portal login.
 Even if you file your paper bills, you still have to search through them for the specific amounts and months.
-With the application of basic filters, you can quickly identify the bill you're looking for online.
+With the application of basic filters, you can quickly identify the paperless bill you're looking for online.